 BOOK: Memoir by one of the Jews he rescued, The Pianist by Wladyslaw Szpilman

-THE STORY: German officer Hosenfeld is known for helping or hiding numerous Poles and Jews during the war, most notably pianist Wladyslaw Szpilman.
-As Oskar Schindler, he hated the way Poles and Jews were being treated and decided to do something about it, often befriending those he was supposed to hate.
+THE STORY: German officer Wilhelm Hosenfeld is known for helping or hiding numerous Poles and Jews during the war, most notably pianist Wladyslaw Szpilman.
+Like Oskar Schindler, he hated the way Poles and Jews were being treated and decided to do something about it, often befriending those he was supposed to hate.

 MOVIE: The Karski Report (Documentary), Karski’s website has more documentaries about him.